odyslam/devrel-resources/Discourse.md

 The [hosting plans](https://www.discourse.org/pricing) come in 3 tiers, with the gotcha being that you can't install any community plugin, but you have a predetermined list of supported plugins.

-The important upside to hosted discourse is that you can focus your energy on setting up the forum and the community strategy behind it, without having to deal with a self-hosted solution.
+The important upside to hosted Discourse is that you can focus your energy on setting up the forum and the community strategy behind it, without having to deal with a self-hosted solution.
 On top of that, you have very good private support, which is another cost-saving feature.

 All in all, **you buy time.**